loganwuu/rock_paper_scissors/README.md

 7. If player 2 enters Paper and player 1 enters Scissors then Player 2 should win
   * Input: Player 2=Paper / Player 1=Scissors
   * Output: Player 1 wins!

+8. Same theory works between computer(chosen at random) and one player.

 ## Legal